s-nc/s-nc/README.md

 I am currently:

-- 🔭 working on The App Brewery's 100 Days of Code Bootcamp (https://www.appbrewery.co/)
+- 🔭 working on <a href="https://www.appbrewery.co/">The App Brewery's</a> 100 Days of Code Bootcamp
 - 🖥 coding in Python and learning C++
 - 📚 looking for any good book recommendations
 - 📺 (re-)watching: The Good Wife